-These enormous Victoria Water Lilies are a prominent fixture in the San Francisco Conservatory of Flowers‘ Aquatic Plants Gallery.
-The Conservatory recently posted on Instagram that these impressive plants have just begun to bloom, producing massive white and pink flowers that typically stick around for just 2 days.
-The gigantic leaves float on top of the water, and they have now grown to their largest size between 4 and 6 feet across!
+These enormous water lilies are a prominent fixture in the San Francisco Conservatory of Flowers‘ Aquatic Plants Gallery.
+The Conservatory recently posted on Instagram that these impressive plants have begun to bloom, producing massive white and pink flowers that typically stick around for just 2 days.
+The gigantic leaves float on top of the water, growing to be between 4 and 6 feet across!

 Victoria Water Lilies exist in 2 different species from across South America: Victoria amazonica and Victoria cruziana.
-According to the Conservatory, theirs are likely Victoria cruzana, or the Santa Cruz water lily.
+The Conservatory’s lilies are a hybrid of the two, known as the Victoria Longwood Hybrid.
 The huge leaves are supported by “large spongey veins,” and the underside and edges of the leaves are covered in sharp spines, “a possible defense against herbivores such as fish and manatees.”

 When the flower first blooms in the evening, it is white and emits a pineapple scent to attract pollinators such as scarab beetles.
 On the morning of the next day, the flower closes, trapping the beetle inside while it changes into a male flower and turns pink.
 In the evening, the flower opens to release the beetle covered in pollen, which goes off to pollinate a new flower.